Donald Trump Plans To Ax NPR, PBS Funding As Part Of Massive Government Spending Reduction

 — Corinne Rose (@Corinne21Alive) January 19, 2017

 NPR is funded through a variety of sources, according to the organization’s revenue resource breakdown.
-Member stations receive only about 16 percent of their overall funding from the CPB or a federal, state or local government entity.
+Member stations receive only about 16 percent of their overall funding from the CPB, or a federal, state or local government entity.
 While nearly two out of every three dollars comes from private donations made by organizations or individuals, the government revenue stream Donald Trump has suggested should be eliminated is also important to individual member’s health, according to the organization’s website.

 “The loss of federal funding would undermine the stations’ ability to pay NPR for programming, thereby weakening the institution.
 Elimination of federal funding would result in fewer programs, less journalism — especially local journalism — and eventually the loss of public radio stations, particularly in rural and economically distressed communities.”

-Like their brethren, PBS relies on a variety of funding sources to keep their member station afloat.
+Like their brethren, PBS relies on a variety of funding sources to keep their member stations afloat.
 In addition to the CPB, the organization’s website identified government agencies and donations from corporations, foundations, and individuals as other funding resources for PBS.
 The website also directly identifies the NEA and NEH as part of its revenue stream.

 Donald Trump administration proposes more than $10 trillion in budget cuts over 10 years https://t.co/kuNCRyJIFu pic.twitter.com/GYxUrFScSV